Showing posts with label Brighton General Cemetery burials. Show all posts

 Image: Monash University Archives

 In the 1910s Isabella lived at various addresses in Prahran or St Kilda; but in the 1920s she was living at Belle Vista in Parliament Place, East Melbourne.
 This was an up-market boarding house, located in the Tasma Terrace buildings.
 Isabella died March 24, 1928, aged 60.
-She was buried the next day at Brighton Cemetery and her funeral service was conducted by Rabbi Solomon M. Solomon, of the Melbourne Hebrew Congregation, who had conducted the marriage service of her sister, Hannah, and the funeral service of her brother-in-law, Max Simonson (more of whom later) (13)
+She was buried the next day at Brighton Cemetery and her funeral service was conducted by Rabbi Solomon M. Solomon, of the Melbourne Hebrew Congregation, who had conducted the funeral service of her brother-in-law, Max Simonson (more of whom later) (13)

 Rabbi Solomon died in March 1941 and The Argus had this short obituary-